canarieids/Zeek-Ubuntu-22.04/README.md

 # 4. OS Configuration

-For the remaining sections in this guide, it is recommended to switch to an SSH client.
+For the remaining sections in this guide, it is recommended to switch to an **SSH client**.
 This will allow you to copy and paste the commands provided below more easily.